Functions Development Guidelines

 ,hello-logger

-for the channel in the debug console. -
+for the channel and click Subscribe. -

 Back on the Functions screen, publish the test payload.